NEXT MERLYNSTON EVENTS

 4B) Ararat Ave, Coburg North (from Spry St to Shorts Rd)

-I would like to do some more plantings (shrubs + flowers) at the southern end of Ararat Ave.
+It would be good to do some more plantings (shrubs + flowers) at the southern end of Ararat Ave.
 I have planted about five trees so far.
 We would need to get rid of the couch grass, add loads of mulch - then plant some more shrubs + possibly trees (an appropriate distance from train tracks).

-Below is the middle section of Ararat Ave, which I began planting out about 4 years ago.
+Below is the middle section of Ararat Ave, which was planted out about 4 years ago.
 They took awhile to get going but with this wet winter seem to have hit their straps.
 We are lucky we have a line of established gums along Ararat.
-My vision for this street is to have lovely natives and wild flowers the whole way along - on the train line AND along all the nature strips (if residents are keen) similar to wildlife corridor Edwards St, Brunswick idea.
+The vision for this street is to have lovely natives and wild flowers the whole way along - on the train line AND along all the nature strips (if residents are keen) similar to wildlife corridor Edwards St, Brunswick idea.

 5. Shorts Rd to Plaisted St, Coburg North